 3. The Castles Road

-For those who are more into history, driving along the so-called Castle Road can be very enjoyable.
-It is a 625-mile long route that starts in the south west of Germany with Mannheim’s baroque palace and ends in the east with the Prague Castle in the Czech Republic.
+For those who are into history, driving along the so-called Castle Road can be very enjoyable.
+It is a 625-mile long route that starts in the southwest of Germany with Mannheim’s baroque palace and ends in the east with the Prague Castle in the Czech Republic.
 There are dozens of centuries-old fortresses, castles and museums along the route.

-If you don’t have the time to stop at every castle along the way, there are a couple you should not not miss like the Schwetzingen Castle, Heidelberg Castle, the Castle of Neuenstein, the Imperial Castle of Nuremberg, the Residenz in Bamberg, and the Castle at Colmberg which is a castle-hotel where you can spend the night.
+If you don’t have the time to stop at every castle along the way, there are several you should not not miss.
+These include the Schwetzingen Castle, Heidelberg Castle, the Castle of Neuenstein, the Imperial Castle of Nuremberg, the Residenz in Bamberg, and the Castle at Colmberg which is a castle-hotel where you can spend the night.

-Some of these castles are more than 1,000 years old, so you definitely shouldn’t miss the chance to get inside such old buildings that contain so much history.
+Some of these castles are more than 1,000 years old.
+Take the time to explore them.

 Discover More: http://www.burgenstrasse.de/showpage.php?SiteID=1&lang=2